How To Use And Configure WordPress Widgets – Part 4

 (Tags area)

-To use the widget, select a Tag Cloud widget in the Available Widgets section and drag it to the sidebar area …
+To use the widget, find a Tag Cloud widget in the Available Widgets section and drag it to your active area …

 (Tag Cloud Widget)

-There’s very little to set up in this widget.
-You can add a title if you want, and choose whether to display items in the tag cloud using Tags or Categories.
-Click Save when finished …
+There is very little to set up.
+You can add a title, and choose whether to display items in the tag cloud using Tags or Categories.
+Click Save when done …

 WordPress Tag Cloud Widget settings

-The example below shows an Tag Cloud widget configured to display Categories instead of Tags
+The example below shows a published Tag Cloud widget set up for displaying Categories instead of Tags

 To learn more about using post tags in WordPress, see this tutorial:

-To complete this tutorial series, we’ll configure the default Archives Widget, which is a commonly-used widget.
+To complete this tutorial, we’ll configure the Archives Widget, which is a frequently-used widget.

-As you keep publishing new posts in WordPress, your older posts begin to move further away from public view.
-Your posts are still there, it’s just not as visible.
+As you keep publishing new posts in WordPress, your older posts begin to get pushed further down the chronology ladder and become less visible to blog readers.
+Your content is still there, it’s just not as visible.

 WordPress Archives Widget